+After being familiar with what are wrapper classes in java and their usefulness, it’s important to learn about the primitive data types.
 Before going into a deeper understanding of the wrapper class object, we need to understand the concept of primitive data types:

 A primitive data type defines the size and type of variable values.
 In Java, we have eight primitive data types, which are as follows: